-Over 2 million tonnes of London’s non-recyclable waste is currently sent to landfill or shipped overseas.
+Over 2 million tonnes of London’s non-recyclable waste must either be sent to landfill or shipped overseas.
 London has a clear waste infrastructure capacity gap which urgently needs investment.
 This is because many of these overseas markets no longer accept non-recyclable waste imports, and only two of the current 11 landfill sites used for London’s waste will still be operational after 2025.

 Yes.
-Riverside Energy Park will create at least 75 new jobs with apprenticeship opportunities in engineering, river logistics and business management.
-The Energy Park will require a workforce in excess of 6,000 people over the lifetime of construction period; a real benefit to the local economy.
+Riverside 2 will create at least 75 new jobs with apprenticeship opportunities in engineering, river logistics and business management.
+Riverside 2 will require a workforce in excess of 6,000 people over the lifetime of construction period; a real benefit to the local economy.
 Before we start any work on site, we will liaise with the London Borough of Bexley and submit an Employment and Skills plan.
 This will need to be approved by the London Borough of Bexley as the Relevant Planning Authority.

 We are proud of our contribution to the community, whether that be through local initiatives (such as employee volunteering or fundraising activities) or through broader community, educational and STEM outreach programmes.
 These programmes include the Industrial Cadets, the Engineering for a Cleaner World programme with Crossness Power Station and Bexley Eco-Fest with London Borough of Bexley.
 Cory’s Community Fund supports activities in our local communities that improve local people’s lives, with eligible organisations able to receive a grant of up to £7,500.

 We’re also an active member of the Belvedere Community Forum and attend their meetings to update members.
 In addition, we sponsor the Bexley Borough Neighbourhood Watch.

 Local environment, ecology and landscape